Frequency management and thermal control

 For Raspberry Pi 3 Model B+, the PCB technology has been changed to provide better heat dissipation and increased thermal mass.
 In addition, a soft temperature limit has been introduced, with the goal of maximising the time for which a device can "sprint" before reaching the hard limit at 85°C. When the soft limit is reached, the clock speed is reduced from 1.4GHz to 1.2GHz, and the operating voltage is reduced slightly.
 This reduces the rate of temperature increase: we trade a short period at 1.4GHz for a longer period at 1.2GHz.
 By default, the soft limit is 60°C, and this can be changed via the

 The Raspberry Pi 4 Model B continues with the same PCB technology as the Raspberry Pi 3B+ to help dissipate excess heat.
 There is currently no soft limit defined.

 DVFS on the Raspberry Pi 4B

 Various clocks (e.g. ARM, Core, V3D, ISP, H264, HEVC) inside the SoC are monitored by the firmware, and whenever they are not running at full speed, the voltage supplied to the particular part of the chip driven by the clock is reduced relative to the reduction from full speed.
-In effect, only enough voltage is supplied to keep the block running correctly at the specific speed it is running at.
-This can result in significant reductions in power used by the SoC, and therefore the overall heat being produced.
+In effect, only enough voltage is supplied to keep the block running correctly at the specific speed at which it is running.
+This can result in significant reductions in power used by the SoC, and therefore in the overall heat being produced.